dotnet/docs/docs/fsharp/language-reference/plaintext-formatting.md

 ## Customize debug displays

-Debuggers for .NET respect the use of attributes such as `DebuggerDisplayAttribute` and `DebuggerTypeProxyAttribute`, and these affect the structured display of objects in debugger inspection windows.
+Debuggers for .NET respect the use of attributes such as `DebuggerDisplay` and `DebuggerTypeProxy`, and these affect the structured display of objects in debugger inspection windows.
 The F# compiler automatically generated these attributes for discriminated union and record types, but not class, interface, or struct types.